FichteFoll/advent-of-code/2025/README.md

 Due to time constraints
 I did this day after the initial 12 days.

+### Day 06

+This was mostly mental gymnastics to get the various lists of chars sorted in your head, but thanks to Haskell's `transpose` the implementation is actually really simple.

+Due to time constraints
+I did this day after the initial 12 days.

 ### Day 07

 Once you got the logic down,